RominaSSBatista/Genome-thrushes/README.md

 :cloud: Data stored on node0 `/state/partition4/romina/genomes` on Albiorix.

-:soon: Analyses are run in `/state/partition4/romina/genomes` on computer cluster Albiorix, at the Department of Biological and Environmental Sciences, University of Gothenburg.
+:soon: Analyses are runing in `/state/partition4/romina/genomes` computer cluster Albiorix, at the Department of Biological and Environmental Sciences, University of Gothenburg.